-Dijon Lime Salad Dressing is an easy homemade salad dressing with citrus flavors and tangy Dijon mustard.
+Dijon Lime Dressing is an easy homemade salad dressing with citrus flavors and tangy Dijon mustard.
 Use on your favorite salad, as a marinade or on grilled or roasted vegetables.

 I personally like the bitter flavors on similarly bitter lettuce, like frisee or radicchio, with a little bit of sweet like cranberry or candied nuts.

 Dijon Lime Salad Dressing can also be used as a marinade for chicken, seafood or beef.
 For chicken or beef I recommend marinating for 3-4 hours.
 For seafood you’ll probably only need an hour or so to impart the same amount of flavor.

 Homemade salad dressings are fabulous to make in bulk and then store in an airtight container or salad dressing container.
 They stay fresh in the refrigerator for up to 2 weeks.

 Make sure you check out my 7 tips for more interesting salads before you starting chopping!

-If you liked our Dijon Lime Dressing, check out these other homemade salad dressings:
+Check out these other homemade salad dressings:

 - Zest and juice lime into a small bowl.

 - Whisk in remaining ingredients and refrigerate until ready to use.

 - If you’ve tried this recipe, come back and let us know how it was!